 WDW was a rehash of a strip that had earlier appeared in IPC stablemate, Whizzer and Chips.
 In the same way that Cheeky Weekly's James Bold feature re-used old Maxwell Hawke scripts from Buster, but with new artwork, Why, Dad, Why? used scripts from the earlier version of WDW, but redrawn by John K. Geering.
-Bruce has put up an example of the original WDW from Whizzer and Chips on his Comic Archive.
+The original series was illustrated by Manny Curtis.
+Bruce has put up an example of the original WDW from Whizzer and Chips on his Comic Archive (UPDATE - that link is now dead so I have included Bruce's scan below).
 I thought it might be interesting to compare that original strip with how it was re-interpreted in Cheeky Weekly dated 01 September 1979, just over 8 years after the original version appeared...

 John Geering totally restyled Dad and Son, who had appeared rather nondescript in the original strips.
 In the new version, Son sported rather striking headgear.